docker/docs/toolbox/toolbox_install_windows.md

 If you have Virtual Box running, you must shut it down before running the installer.

-1. Go to the [Docker Toolbox](https://www.docker.com/toolbox){: target="_blank" class="_" } page.
+> **Note**: Docker are no longer maintaining the download.docker.com url for

-> **Note**: To continue with the latest version of Docker Toolbox, see https://github.com/docker/toolbox/releases for information about downloading the latest version and related components.
-If you choose to download from this location, an unsigned warning (verified publisher dialog) is displayed.
+> Docker Toolbox, therefore an unsigned warning (verified publisher dialog) is

-2. Click the installer link to download.
+> displayed during the installation process.

+1. To download the latest version of Docker Toolbox head to [Toolbox Releases](https://github.com/docker/toolbox/releases) and download the latest `.exe` file.

-3. Install Docker Toolbox by double-clicking the installer.
+2. Install Docker Toolbox by double-clicking the installer.

     The installer launches the "Setup - Docker Toolbox" dialog.